Skip to main content

 Appendix: Installing the rhino3dm dependency

-The SDK depends on a package called Rhino3dm for model import/export, we suggest uses install it from a whl file (using pip install) before the SDK to prevent pip trying to build the Rhino3dm library from source.
+The SDK depends on a package called Rhino3dm for model import/export, we suggest users install it from a whl file (using pip install) before the SDK to prevent pip trying to build the Rhino3dm library from source.

 If there are no whl files available for your OS+Python combo you will need to install the build dependencies of Rhino3dm.
-On ubuntu this can be done using the following commands:

 sudo apt install cmake build-essential